Wendy's Chili Recipe is the perfect dinner for a cold winter night! This make at-home copy cat recipe is easy to put together and super filling.

 Equipment Needed to make Wendy's Chili

-Dutch Oven - We suggest using an enameled cast iron Dutch oven
+- Dutch Oven: We recommend using an enameled cast iron Dutch oven.
+A large pot can also be used

 Make sure to cook the Wendy's copycat chili for the time designated.
 The flavor and texture of the chili changes and mellows as it cooks.